lawrencegripper/azbrowse/docs/design/README.md

 1. `subscriptionAutocompletion` allows `--subscription stuff<TAB>` --> `--subscription stuffAndThingsSub`
 1. `navigateAutocompletion` allows `--navigate /subscription/GUID/resourceg<TAB>` to autocomplete to a resource

-To ensure that autocomplete is quick results are cached using the `internal/pkg/storage/store.go` key vault store which also provides a rough `TTL` based expirey (it's a hack - go look ... it works but I'm not proud of it).
+To ensure that autocomplete is quick results are cached using the `internal/pkg/storage/store.go` key vault store which also provides a rough `TTL` based expirey (it's a hack - go look ... it works, but I'm not proud of it).

 ## Release and Updating